blckbx/mybosbotexample/README.md

 ### **🖥 systemStats:** ###

-Fetches some system and hardware statistics in a short report which can be optionally send to TG bot.
-This heavily exposes sensitive system data to Telegram!!
-Furthermore to get all required data this command needs to be run as superuser (sudo).
+Collects some system and hardware data and outputs a short report which can be optionally send to TG bot.
+Keep in mind: This heavily exposes sensitive system data to Telegram!
+Furthermore to get all required data, this command needs to be run as superuser (sudo).
 ````
 uptime: xd xh xm xs
 cpu: